Idowuilekura/mlops-series/myarticle.md

 <figure>
 <img src="https://user-images.githubusercontent.com/38056084/132673332-ea688182-a712-45e9-b0c3-3cea297d6e34.png", alt =">
-There are no more missing values, the next phases in model building.
+There are no more missing values, the next phases in model building.</figure>

 Looking closely at the `data_new.info()` result, you will notice that we have two columns with object datatype.
 Machine Learning models expect all columns to be in numerical format, hence converting the columns to numerical.
 LabelEncoder is widely used to convert categorical columns to numerical columns; you can read more about LabelEncoder [here](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html)